 - VISN 601 Physical and Functional Aspects of VI, 3 credits

 - VISN 603 Braille Communications I, 3 credits

-- VISN 605 Implications of Low Vision, 3 credits
+- VISN 605: Clinical and Functional Assessment of Vision, 3 credits

 - VISN 621 O&M Assessment—Children, 4 credits